UoP-Cyber/CyberWEST-2024/Lession3.md

 The session will begin with a slideset to introduce the core concepts surrounding the human-factors of cyber security.
 This will also include introducing a security policy and understanding the context of what students/employees need to understand.
 An overview of social engineering will also be provided (20 mins).

-The practice exercises are focused around two quizzes:
+The practice exercises are focused around:

 <ul>
 <li>A Social Engineering Quiz - where students can test their ability to identify an attack versus legitmate communication</li>
-<li>A Cyber Security Quiz - to help students self assess their current understanding and be able to identify areas which require further focus</li>
+<li>Design a cyber security awareness poster - identify a relevant area of awareness and design an engaging and informative poster/info-graphic</li>
 </ul>

 After each quiz, there is an opportunity for the teacher to review the answers and discuss/reflect with the class.
 Point to further resources to help students wanting to learn more (30 mins).